careuno/tweeter-kn/README.md

 - Populating posts from different users (and changing individual posts to submit with proper username).
 - Make layout responsive across more devices/media.
 - Enable multi-media posts.
+- Text area of form to dynamically change when writing longer tweets.
+- Have navigation bar words disappear while scrolling down.
+- Animate new post with a slide.